hharryyf/gdl2qbf-general/README.md

 You may choose any qdimacs QBF solver (e.g., caqe, depqbf, qute, rareqs) to solve the instance.

-Our implementation makes the following assumptions of the clingo grounder.

-- For any stratified GDL description, the grounded program have a stratified structure while the only non-stratified part of the program are the self-cycles of the choice rules

-- The choices in the choice rules cannot be replaced by auxiliary predicates during the grounding phase.

-Note that the clingo grounder version 5.8.0 obeys these 2 requirements in all our experiements.

-## Reproduce Results

 Note that the above command is for the dependency-based quantification method.
 To run experiments for the action-only quantification method, just run

 ```